mattiabachini/code-satp/models/classification-models/code-audit/code-audit.md

 4. Refactored code so that we have a single `model_utils.py` file that contains the data class and model training functions that then gets imported into the notebooks.
 5. Added `model_labels` as an argument to the `run_model_experiments()` function.
 6. Added a `visualization_utils.py` file that contains the functions for visualizing the data.
+7. Put the _utils files in the `utils` folder.
+Created a `__init__.py` file in the `utils` folder to make it a package.
+8. Deleted `civiliantargettype.ipynb` because we did not get any results from it.
+Should explore other methods like using a decoder only model like `gpt-4o-mini` or `gpt-4o` or `gemini-2.0-flash` or `claude-3-5-sonnet` to see if we can get better results.

 ## Potential diagram for the targettype model (or other multi-label classification models))